 I hope you’ve enjoyed our Nepal itinerary for families?
 Some travellers believe that there is not be much to do in Nepal for kids.
 But I hope that I’ve proved otherwise!

 Have you been to Nepal with kids?
 I’d love to hear about your experiences!

 Disclaimer: TraveLynn Family was hosted by The Pavillions Himalayas and Mount View Pokhara.
 We were provided discounted rates for our Chitwan safari by Sapan Lodge and Himlayan trek by Drift Expeditions Nepal.
 However, as always, these are all my own words and opinions.
 Furthermore, this post contains affiliate links.
 Should you click on a link to purchase, this is at no extra cost to you, although I receive a small commission.

-I’ll be honest, I was a little nervous about trekking to Poon Hill with kids.
+I’ll be honest, I was a little nervous about trekking in Nepal with kids, or more exactly the 5 day trek to Poon Hill with kids.
 Our boys were just 2 and 4 years old, and aside from the odd afternoon stroll in the parks in Bangalore or short walks in the Peak District, UK, we weren’t at that hardcore hiking level quite yet.
 Plus, my fitness really wasn’t what it used to be and how would we all cope with the cold and altitude?

 The jagged untouched peaks of the Himalayas hold a powerful allure over us.
 We had previously explored the Everest region (pre-kids), and although the trek to Base Camp was ridiculously hard work, being in the presence of mighty 8000 metre peaks towering above us as we walked between teahouses is one of the most incredible feelings.
 But is trekking the Himalayas with kids a step to far for a family holiday?